Aliciawyse/Web-Design-is-For-Everybody/README.md

 # Web Design is for Everybody
-<p>This repository holds projects related to Coursera's Web Design is for Everybody Specialization.</p>
+<p>This is my final project for the Web Design is for Everybody Specialization: HTML5 Course.</p>